jonriber/nextjs-starter-pack/README.md

 IMPORTANT INFORMATION!!!

 When using boilerplate tool to create new next.js projects using `create-next-app`, it will ask us about Tailwind usage.
 If `yes` is selected, Next.js will automatically install all necessary packages and deal with configuration file in our application.

+### CSS Modules

+Using this method, we are able to scope css to a component by automatically creating unique class names.

+We could achieve the same results as tailwind, by just creating `module.css` files.

+The benefits of using css modules are:

+- adding custom styles locally
+- even if project already uses tailwind, we can combine both ways without conflicts

+### CLSX library